Intro

 Once a decision has been made to undergo a spinal cord stimulator procedure, patients can expect a step-by-step process that involves several stages.
 This section will guide you through the procedure for implanting a spinal cord stimulator and provide an overview of what to expect.

-Before the procedure, your healthcare team will conduct a comprehensive evaluation to determine if you are a suitable candidate for a spinal cord stimulator.
+- Comprehensive Assessment: your healthcare team will conduct a comprehensive evaluation to determine if you are a suitable candidate for a spinal cord stimulator.
 This evaluation may include imaging tests, such as MRI or CT scans, to assess the condition of your spine.
-Additionally, your healthcare team will consider your medical history, previous treatments, and overall health to ensure that a spinal cord stimulator is the best option for you.

-On the day of the procedure, you will be placed under anesthesia to ensure your comfort throughout the surgery.
-The surgeon will then make a small incision in your back, creating a pathway to the epidural space surrounding your spinal cord.
+- Placement of Leads: The surgeon will then make a small incision in your back, creating a pathway to the epidural space surrounding your spinal cord.
 This is where the spinal cord stimulator leads will be placed.
 The leads are thin wires with small electrodes at the tips, which will be guided through the epidural space to reach the desired location on the spinal cord.

-Once the leads are in place, the surgeon will make a small incision in the buttock or abdomen to create a pocket for the neurostimulator device.
+- Placement of Stimulator: Once the leads are in place, the surgeon will make a small incision in the buttock or abdomen to create a pocket for the neurostimulator device.
 The neurostimulator is a small battery-powered device that generates the electrical impulses.
 It will be placed in the pocket and connected to the leads using an extension wire.

 It is important to note that every individual’s experience with the spinal cord stimulator procedure may vary, and your healthcare team will provide specific instructions tailored to your needs.
 By following these instructions and maintaining open communication with your healthcare team, you can ensure a smooth and successful recovery from the implantation of your spinal cord stimulator.